Posted by NASWNY Chapter

 posted on October 30, 2025

-The Supplemental Nutrition Assistance Program (SNAP) is a critical federal initiative that combats food insecurity by providing benefits to eligible families for purchasing food.
+The Supplemental Nutrition Assistance Program (SNAP) is a critical federal initiative that combats food insecurity by providing food-purchasing benefits to eligible families.
 NASW-NY commends Governor Kathy Hochul for declaring the revocation of federal SNAP funding due to the federal shutdown a statewide disaster emergency.
-This urgent action will help provide immediate relief to families and individuals in need through food banks and pantries across New York.
+This action provides immediate relief to families and individuals through food banks and pantries across New York.

 Food is a human right.
-No human should experience hunger in one of the wealthiest nations and states in the world.
-Governor Hochul emphasized, “This is the first federal shutdown where they did not make an accommodation for food.
-We are going to stop feeding Americans.
-No state can backfill the money.
-We can’t backfill that.
-I am officially declaring a food emergency and will unleash every tool at our disposal.”
+No one should experience hunger in one of the wealthiest states in the nation.
+Governor Hochul stated, “This is the first federal shutdown where there was no accommodation for food.
+We are going to stop feeding Americans… I am officially declaring a food emergency and will unleash every tool at our disposal.”

-NASW-NY reaffirms that food security is a fundamental human right, and feeding those in need reflects the core values and ethical obligations of the social work profession.
-Should federal funding remain unavailable in the short term, New York State must act to fill the gap and ensure adequate resources for those most affected.
+NASW-NY reaffirms that food security is a fundamental human right and that ensuring access to food reflects the ethical obligations of the social work profession.
+If federal funding remains unavailable, New York State must act to fill the gap.

-NASW-NY will continue to monitor this issue closely and share updates as they develop.
-For questions, ideas, or opportunities to collaborate, please reach out to us directly.
+NASW-NY will continue monitoring this issue and share updates as they develop.

-Contact your Members of Congress and ask them to put pressure on USDA to release the contingency funds.
-MAZON has a click-to-action here and talking points for calls/emails.
+Contact your Members of Congress and urge them to pressure the USDA to release contingency SNAP funds.
+MAZON provides a click-to-action tool and advocacy talking points .

 Dr. Shakira Kennedy, Ph.D., LMSW NASW-NY Executive Director skennedy.naswny@socialworkers.org